Over the centuries, hundreds of cases of spontaneous human combustion have been reported around the world. But is it actually possible?

-Spontaneous human combustion has its roots, medically speaking, in the 18th century.
+Spontaneous combustion has its roots, medically speaking, in the 18th century.
 Paul Rolli, a fellow of London’s Royal Society, the world’s oldest scientific academy in continuous existence, coined the term in a 1744 article entitled Philosophical Transactions.

-Reported Cases Of Spontaneous Combustion
+Reported Cases Of Spontaneous Human Combustion

-The first case was reported in late 1400s Milan, after a knight named Polonus Vorstius allegedly burst into flames in front of his own parents.
-Like many cases, alcohol was at play, as Vorstius was said to have belched fire after consuming a few glasses of particularly strong wine.
+As with many cases of spontaneous combustion, alcohol was at play, as Vorstius was said to have belched fire after consuming a few glasses of particularly strong wine.